ApplBoy/deploy/README.md

 **In other words:**

 - Services will parse environment variables, located at `services/your-init/your-service.service`
-- Declare the instructions to install in a custom init system in `services/your-init/install.sh` and `sys-init.sh`
+- Declare the instructions to install in a custom init system in `services/your-init/install.sh` and `sys-init.env`
 - Firewall rules are located at `ports.txt`, and will be detected by the script

 ## Roadmap